pubkey/rxdb/docs-src/electron-database.md

 - The "main" process which is a Node.js JavaScript process that runs without a UI in the background.
 - One or multiple "renderer" processes that consist of a Chrome browser engine and runs the user interface.
 Each renderer process represents one "browser tab".

-This is important to understand because chosing the right database depends on your use case and on which of these JavaScript runtimes you want to keep the data.
+This is important to understand because choosing the right database depends on your use case and on which of these JavaScript runtimes you want to keep the data.

 ### Server Side Databases